-by Ian Penmam
+By Ian Penmam

-However, get past the icky profiles that have attended Andrew Solomon — over-medicated, over-mediated and over here: Prozac’s doe-eyed poster boy — and you find an exemplary text.
-Solomon is one of those New Yorker-trained writers who can charm the peacocks onto the lawn with mere statistical ballast; he is acutely aware of the contradictions at every turn of his tale, and the investigative reporter in him overrides the easier impulse to self-dramatisation.
+… Solomon is one of those New Yorker-trained writers who can charm the peacocks onto the lawn with mere statistical ballast; he is acutely aware of the contradictions at every turn of his tale, and the investigative reporter in him overrides the easier impulse to self-dramatisation.
 His own pain serves as a conduit to wider quandaries, where too many writers remain hypnotised by the dark mirror of disclosure.

 Another common problem with “the literature” is that people too often have a position — pro-Prozac, anti-analysis — to push.
 Solomon maintains a sharply perplexed outlook: he needles away at depression as if it was some malign multinational — Melancholia, Inc — always getting away with unaccountable intrusions into innocent lives.
 There’s an almost thriller-ish pulse as he sorts through competing theories: is the villain neuro-chemistry or misapplied nurture?
 Personal hubris or unbiddable fate?
 All the signs seem to point to it being as simple — depressingly simple — as plain bad luck.

 … The Noonday Demon is formidably well researched: Solomon has a particularly keen touch with quotations and the testimony of others, building up a rich polylogue where other writers have settled for stark midnight soliloquy. … When you are truly depressed, eloquence counts for nothing: your mind has more in common with 5am TV static than the prose of Bernhardt or Beckett.
 That Solomon has shaped a richly eloquent testament from his own seasons in hell kindles something like hope in this unhappy reader.